SharePoint/sp-dev-training-spfx-spcontent/Lab.md

         ![Screenshot of the web part after updating an item](./Images/update-items-sp-02.png)

     1. Test the delete process by selecting the **Delete List Item** button.
-Notice before selecting it the last item in the last... in this case, the item with the timestamp for the **Title**:
+Notice before selecting it the last item in the list... in this case, the item with the timestamp for the **Title**:

         ![Screenshot of the web part delete button](./Images/delete-items-sp-01.png)